benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 <br />

 #### Please explain.
 First we create our `Subscriber` who will listen for messages on the event stream bus.
-This [Actor][5] will act on any messages matching the class `(String, Any)`, which is simply a tuple of `String` and `Any`{3}, however you can create any class of message you desire{4}.
+This [Actor][5] will act on any messages matching the class `(String, Any)`, which is simply a tuple of `String` and `Any`<a class="notes">{3}</a>, however you can create any class of message you desire<a class="notes">{4}</a>.
 Within our `Subscriber` we need to override the `receive` function from `Actor` to tell our subscriber what to do when receiving a message matching the `(String, Any)` class.
 Upon construction of our subscriber we pass in the function `f: (String, Any) => Option[Unit]` which will be executed by the receive function each time a new message is received.
 The `sealed` keyword means that this class can only be referred to within the file it is declared in, in this case, only EventStream.scala.
 One last thing worth mentioning here is that in the [Scala][1] language, `object` declares a singleton.

 {% highlight scala %}
 sealed class Subscriber(f: (String, Any) => Unit) extends Actor {